mne-tools/mne-python/doc/install/contributing.rst

 --------------------------------------

-Include in your changeset a brief description of the change in the :doc:`changelog <whats_new>` (:file:`doc/changes/latest.inc`; this can be skipped for very minor changes like correcting typos in the documentation).
+Include in your changeset a brief description of the change in the :ref:`changelog <whats_new>` (:file:`doc/changes/latest.inc`; this can be skipped for very minor changes like correcting typos in the documentation).
 The entry should follow the following patterns:

 .. code-block::